-6.11 Have you consulted with a statistician, CTU or methodology hub?
-If not, please summarise why this is not necessary (max 250 words)
+6.9 Have you consulted with a statistician, CTU or methodology hub during the development of the application, and will you have access to statistical support during the project?
+If not, please summarise why this is not necessary (max 300 words)

-Please refer to section 6.12 (below) and Section 4.4.4 of the MRC Guidance for Applicants for further information.
+Please refer to Section 6.10 (below) and Section 4.3 of the MRC Guidance for Applicants for further information.
 In general, it would be expected that professional statistical advice will be sought in putting this section together, and a relevant expert may be included as a co-applicant or project partner.

-6.12 Please summarise the statistical analysis plan and the proposed sample sizes, providing sufficient detail for replication of any power calculations and a clear summary of the anticipated effect sizes and variability.
+6.10 Please summarise the statistical analysis plan and the proposed sample sizes, providing sufficient detail for replication of any power calculations and a clear summary of the anticipated effect sizes and variability.
 Consider potential sources of biases and describe strategies that will be adopted to minimise their effects (1 page)